Physicslibrary/ARKit-Stereoscope-Hipparcos/README.md

 Virtual objects are positioned and oriented according to this world origin (with righteye.debugOptions on, the world origin is the XYZ or RGB axis).

 If frame rate <60Hz, hold iPad still, press iPad HOME button, return to Swift Playgrounds.
-Dropping frame rate is not critical as one usually travel slowly through a star field.

 # How it works